Shrink Wrap Roof Seal

 Watch this video to learn more about RestoreMasters

 For years, the traditional material of choice to temporarily stop roof leaks has been the blue roof tarps you see dotting the rooftops of homes and buildings after a natural disaster.

 And while roof tarps provide protection from water leaks, they do have some weaknesses.
-When you’re looking for a longer-term temporary solution, shrink wrap may be the best choice.
+When you're looking for a longer-term temporary solution, a roof shrink wrap may be the best choice.

 Blue roof tarps are generally attached using furring strips and nails to hold the tarps down.
 This creates more holes in your roof.
 Seams can be a mess, and tarps degrade quickly under the UV rays of the sun.